 What a great reminder in chapter 21, the story of Naboth, that sometimes when we do what’s right there is a cost.
 There are times, as in Naboth’s case, when it costs something very precious to us, possibly even our lives. but we have to leave it in the hands of a sovereign God and trust that He knows just what He’s doing!

-A while back I read Eric Metaxas’ book Bonhoeffer: Pastor, Martyr, Prophet, Spy.
+a couple of years ago, I read Eric Metaxas’ book Bonhoeffer: Pastor, Martyr, Prophet, Spy.
 (If you enjoy biographies or history or you just want a deeper understanding of what it means to be a believer in difficult times, I highly recommend the book.)

 Dietrich Bonhoeffer was a German theologian and pastor.
 He was one of the few men who stood up to Hitler and it cost him his life.
 He was hanged (in an act of sheer revenge on Hitler’s part) just 3 weeks before the war ended.
 He was only 39 years old when he died, but his life, his writings, and his story have impacted generations.

-Hating the truth
+Hating the Truth

 “And Jehoshaphat said, ‘Is there not still a prophet of the LORD here, that we may inquire of Him?’
 So the king of Israel said to Jehoshaphat, ‘There is still one man, Micaiah the son of Imlah, by whom we may inquire of the LORD; but I hate him, because he does not prophesy good concerning me, but evil.'”